-Legal Services for Parents Regarding Child Support in Highland Village, Flower Mound, Argyle and North Texas
+Child Support Legal Representation for Parents in Highland Village, Flower Mound, Argyle & North Texas

-Request your initial consultation with one of our knowledgeable lawyers by calling (972) 236-7798 today.
+Facing difficult issues regarding child support in Texas?
+Request your initial consultation with one of our knowledgeable Denton County child support lawyers by calling (972) 236-7798 or contacting us online today.

 Understanding the Process for Getting a Fair Child Support Order in Texas

 If the parents don’t live together with the child, due to either divorce or the fact they were never married, the noncustodial parent usually has a duty of paying child support to the custodial parent.
 Texas child support laws have enacted support guidelines to strike a fair balance and avoid an undue burden to one of the parents.
 The guidelines calculate basic child support based on the noncustodial parent’s net income and the number of children receiving support.
 From there, the court has discretion to adjust a result that might be inappropriate in light of all the facts.

 The Texas Family Code § 154.123 instructs the court to consider certain factors:

 - The child’s age and needs.

 - The parent’s ability to contribute to the child’s support.

 - Any financial resources available for the child support.

 - The obligee’s (i.e., the person receiving child support) net resources and earning potential.